- The image of a brand will be associated with words, ideas, contexts, and situations.

-While it had some interesting information, I quickly understood why it was unknown: it kinda sucks.
+While it had some interesting information, I quickly understood why the book wasn’t well-known: it kinda sucks.

 It’s unclear, unspecific, uselessly long, and difficult to understand.
 The author doesn’t write about anything we know for certain and makes assumptions about psychological principles.

 Furthermore, he keeps on introducing what he’s about to say instead of just saying it (Ray Dalio did the same thing in the Changing World Order and it annoys me).

-The introduction has an introduction, and each chapter has an introduction, and each part of each chapter has an introduction.
+The introduction has an introduction, each chapter has an introduction, and each part of each chapter has an introduction.
 And each chapter has a “takeaways” section as if we hadn’t understood the idea after ten times already.

-As a result, the only takeaway of the book is repeated a hundred times.
+As a result, the few takeaways of the book are repeated a hundred times.

 While the info itself is easy to digest, the author’s writing style complicates it for no reason (Eg: giving two names to one principle and explaining them twice with two different examples despite the principles being the exact same one!!!).

 Let’s be honest, most of the content comes from Thinking Fast and Slow and The 22 Immutable Laws of Marketing.

-The “new” content isn’t facts, but possibilities for which there is no scientific consensus, hence no value.
+The “new” content isn’t facts, but ideas for which there is no scientific consensus, hence no value.

 Great books got good content and great style.
 This one got neither.

 You can therefore safely skip it and enjoy the summary I have prepared for you.